hans89/crossbeam-rfcs/text/2018-01-21-half-stealing.md

   ```

-- Now `pop()` recognizes `max_bottom`, estimates which elements are definitely not stolen by
+- Now `pop()` recognizes `max_bottom`, and estimates which elements are definitely not stolen by
-  concurrent stealers, and abstains from popping too many elements:
+  concurrent stealers and safe to pop.
+Using this information, it abstains from popping too many
+  elements:

   ```rust
   pub fn pop(&self) -> Option<T> {